 The following felony cases have either been tried in a court of law or have been settled without trial and are considered closed.

-• Lorna Gordon was sentenced to two years probation after entering a no contest plea to a charge of resisting an officer with violence.
-In June of 2020, Gordon was arrested after attempting to stop deputies from arresting her son.
-A second charge of battery on law enforcement was later dropped.
+• Dawn Dowd was sentenced to 18 months probation after pleading no contest to a charge of resisting an officer with violence.
+Dowd was arrested in June of 2019 when she reportedly tried to stop deputies from arresting her mother.
+In the process, Dowd grabbed the deputy’s arm and scratched him.
+The original charge of battery on a law enforcement officer was dropped.

 • Keri Hennon was sentenced to 18 months drug offender probation followed by one year probation with special conditions after pleading no contest to the charges of possession of methamphetamine and possession of drug paraphernalia.
 She was arrested in September 2020 after she and a friend were found parked in the middle of Southeast 57th Drive at about 7 p.m.
 When deputies spoke to the women, they found the driver had a warrant out for her arrest for violation of probation, but Hennon did not.
 The driver then told deputies she thought Hennon might have drugs on her, and a search revealed methamphetamine and a pipe in her sunglasses’ case.

 • Sandra Hodges was sentenced to two years probation after pleading no contest to two counts uttering a false document.
 Hodges was arrested in February of 2020 after she and another woman forged checks belonging to a friend.

 • Kevin Jurich was sentenced to 71 days in county jail followed by two years probation with special conditions after entering a plea of no contest to charges of possession of methamphetamine, possession of a controlled substance, possession of a firearm by a convicted felon and possession of drug paraphernalia.
 Jurich was arrested in May of 2019 after a search warrant was executed on his home by the Okeechobee Narcotics Task Force.